GSoft-Goldsmiths/iLost-Back-end/iLost tracker/raspberry pi scripts/STABLE (final-working) scripts/README.md

 * now reboot or shutdown the raspberry pi. it should now work.

-* test and create route in Hologram cloud
+* test and create the routes in Hologram cloud.
+Three routes: on, off, rl

 ### any issues please contact marian or hussein